Australian Wines | Browse 400+ Wines from £7.99 | UK delivery

 Vibrant purple-black; seduces with swathes of dark cherries dipped in kirsch, florals, ferrous and woodsy spices, with toasty oak sewn to the shape of the fuller-bodied palate.
 Everything is in its place, creating an immaculate whole – the fine-grained tannins, the length, the freshness and detail.
 It’s polished and totally convincing.

-For more information on the Shaw and Smith winery go to https://www.shawandsmith.com/
+For more information on the Shaw & Smith winery go to their website

 Producer: Colour: RedGrape: AustralianAlcohol: 14%Vintage: 2021Grape Details: ShirazSKU: SHASM07